containers/buildah/docs/buildah-build.1.md

 Add a custom host-to-IP mapping (host:ip)

 Add a line to /etc/hosts.
 The format is hostname:ip.
 The **--add-host** option can be set multiple times.
+Conflicts with the --no-hosts option.

 **--all-platforms**